Introduction

 Section titled “A simple moving average strategy”class SimpleSma : Strategy{ protected override void OnStrategyStart() { Col1 = Sma(Close, 50); Col2 = Sma(Close, 200); }

 protected override void OnBarClose() { if (Col1.Last > Col2.Last) { Buy(); } else { Sell(); } }}After a cursory glance at this code, even if you are not a C# expert, you can probably guess this is a long-only simple moving average strategy.
-The Strategy class abstracts away a lot of the details so you can focus on trading logic without having to worry about indicator calculations, lining up dates, or keeping track of entries and exits.
+The Strategy class abstracts away a lot of the complexity so you can focus on trading logic without having to worry about indicator calculations, lining up dates, or keeping track of entries and exits.
+This strategy can be applied to a portfolio of a hundred markets as easily as it can one.